 Getting back your ability to enjoy life is a huge part of rehab.
 Our recreational therapists (TRs) will help you do some of the fun and relaxing activities you enjoyed before your injury.
 These free time activities help with communication, body movement, balance and planning out your day.
 If you are unable to do you favorite activities, TRs can help find new activities that adapt to your functionality.

-If you have difficulty communicating, speaking or swallowing due to your injury, our speech-language pathologists - also called speech therapists (ST) - will evaluate and treat any deficits you have in these areas.
+If you have difficulty communicating, speaking or swallowing due to your injury, our speech-language pathologists, also called speech therapists (ST), will evaluate and treat any deficits you have in these areas.

 Managing your mental health during your recovery is extremely important.
 It can have a big impact on your physical rehabilitation.
 Our psychologists & counselors are here to help you adjust to life after a spinal cord injury.
 This includes adapting to lifestyle changes, assisting with family coping issues and giving you useful tips and mechanisms to take with you once you discharge.

-Case managers (CM) are social worker or nurses with special training in managing the finer details of patient care.
+Case managers (CM) are social workers or nurses with special training in managing the finer details of patient care.
 Your case manager will be your main contact for family members and patients.
 They will be the link between you, your family and friends, the treatment team and the insurance companies.
 They can also help assist when transitioning from one level of care to another, such as inpatient to outpatient.

 Our nurses specialize in helping you throughout your rehabilitation.
 They have special training in helping people recover from injuries or diseases.
-Our nurses will assist you with any medication, using the bathroom, bathing, eating and anything else you may need during your inpatient stay.
+Our nurses will assist you with taking medication, using the bathroom, bathing, eating and anything else you may need during your inpatient stay.

 Transitioning to a new normal can be hard at times.
 In some cases you may need to re-learn tasks that used to be simple.
 Our SCI educators are here to assist you with this process.
 They will help educate you and your family about life after discharge and empower you to be as independent as possible.